Our Future Path! A plan for a better world!

 For individuals to be paid to speak, they usually need to be famous, powerful or an expert on something, and they are usually hired just to talk about something specific.
 Some paid speakers think that they have the right to speak about whatever they want, but unless that was what they were hired to do, they need to stick to what their employer hired them to speak about or be in breach of their contract.

-For some individuals, publishing a book can be a good way to speak to a lot of other individuals and in most cases to get paid for doing so.
-Other individuals then get to decide whether they want to read what these authors have written or not.
+Freedom To Read This For some individuals, publishing a book can be a good way to speak to a lot of other individuals and in most cases to get paid for doing so.
+Other individuals then will get to decide whether they want to read what these authors have written or not.

 Like with any other type of speech, books can contain fact, fiction and opinion, and they can try to inform, to instruct, to entertain and to persuade.
 That means they also have the same potential to do undue harm.

-It is interesting to point out that banning a book can sometimes increase interest in some individuals to read the book.
+It is interesting to point out that banning a book can sometimes increase the interest of some individuals in reading the book.
 This could then defeat the efforts of those individuals and groups who do not want other individuals to read the book.

 Much of what I talked about for books, also applies to shows and movies in theaters, television, streaming services, etc. In many cases, these shows and movies already have some warnings about their content.
 However, it would be good to have more reviews available somewhere when there is some disagreement over whether the content could cause undue harm or not.

-For some famous individuals, what they have said and done is often amplified when we put up statues of them or name buildings in their honor.
+For some famous individuals, what they have said and done is often amplified when we do things like putting up statues of them or naming buildings in their honor.
 The reasons for doing this might include honoring the good that these individuals did, inspiring others to do similar good deeds, or boosting the prestige of the given location, building, group or whatever by associating it with the honored person.

 However, some of these famous individuals had flaws or had also done something that many individuals and groups might think was bad.
-For this reason, some individuals have called for some of these statues to be removed or the buildings named after them to be renamed.
-The problem is that a lot of the individuals we might want to honor had flaws or did something that some individuals or groups might think was wrong.
-Therefore, there could be some individuals or groups who would object no matter who was honored and want the relevant statue taken down or the relevant building renamed.
+For this reason, some individuals have called for removing or renaming those things that were named in their honor.
+The problem is that no one is perfect.
+We have all done things that others may think were bad or did not agree with.
+Therefore, there may be some individuals or groups who would object no matter who was honored.

 Just because some otherwise good individuals had some flaws or also did some things wrong should not be reason enough to take down their statuses or to rename the buildings named in their honor.
 By doing so, we could disparage the good these individuals did.
 The exception might be if those individuals were found not to have done what they were being honored for, or if these individuals were being honored for something that was bad.

 On the other hand, there may be times when we want to honor someone new who did something even better than the person who was being honored.
-In that case, we may want to put up a new statue or to rename a building.
+In that case, we may want to put up a new statue or to rename a building to honor this person.
 However, we should not just forget about the previously honored person.
-We should therefore try to find a new spot, even if less prominent, for the statue or building name, and its plaque.
+We should therefore try to find a new spot, even if less prominent, for that person’s statue or building name, and any plaques.

-In our modern world, social media has become an important tool for many individuals and groups to speak their mind.
+In our modern world, social media has become an important tool for many individuals and groups to speak their mind and to learn what others are saying.
 Although we need a computer or smart phone to get on a social media platform, we can say as much as we want to as many individuals who are willing to listen.
-Of course, we may also have to listen to all those other individuals as well.
+Of course, we may also have to listen to many of those other individuals as well even when we do not like what they are saying.

 Being able to keep in touch with friends, family and others can be a good thing, but we can also be exposed to a lot of things that we do not want to hear.
 Some individuals and groups might send us messages that include misinformation, ridicule, bullying, hate, and worse.
 It has been shown that getting these negative types of messages can cause us to become angry, anxious and depressed.

 When we are talking person to person, we can more easily pick up on nonverbal clues, which can help us better judge what the other person is really saying.
-In general, individuals we talk to in person are less likely to say negative things about us than they would otherwise.
+In general, individuals we talk to in person are less likely to say negative things about us than they would via other means.
 In addition, we can usually more easily avoid or not listen to individuals who are negative.
-On social media, none of that is usually the case.
+On social media, much of that is usually not the case.

 For a democracy to succeed, it needs an informed and involved electorate.
 Historically, the way individuals have been best informed was via the newspapers printed by the press.
 Therefore, among other things, the first amendment to the Constitution granted us freedom of the press.
 Initially, the press mainly consisted of newspapers along with some magazines and pamphlets.
 Today, the news media includes newspapers, magazines, radio, television, and the various offerings found on the internet.

-The main job of the news media is to inform its readers and viewers about the important facts about what has happened and is going on locally, nationally and globally.
-However, another job that some may say is even more important is to uncover and to report on corruption and other wrongdoing.
+The main job of the news media is to inform its readers and viewers about the important facts, about what has happened and what is going on locally, nationally and globally.
+However, another job that some may say is even more important is to uncover and to report on corruption and other wrongdoing by individuals, groups, businesses, politicians and government.

 The press gets its information from news releases, public records, informants, investigations and interviews.
 However, since the public needs information that is accurate and factual to truly be informed, the press needs to ensure that the "facts" that it is reporting are true.
 Therefore, it must verify and corroborate its "facts" before reporting them.

-In the last few decades, there have been a lot of changes in the way we get the news, especially with the expansion of the news media and of the social media on the internet.
-Some changes are good, some are bad, and some are both good and bad at the same time.
+In the last few decades, there have been a lot of changes in the way we get the news, especially with the expansion of the types of news media and of the social media on the internet.
+Some changes are good, some are bad, and some are both good and bad at the same time depending on our point of view.

 One issue with the news today is the sheer volume of news.
-Each news source must decide what is important enough to report on.
+Each news source decides what it thinks is important enough to report on.
+Often selecting what it reports on based on its political or ideological slant.
 I have not found a single news media that reports on all the things that I want to know about.
-Therefore, I read my local newspaper, watch a broadcast new show, watch some cable news shows, and search the internet.
-Even then, I am often left feeling like I have not gotten all the news I need to keep me informed.
+Therefore, I read my local newspaper, watch local and national broadcast new shows, watch some cable news shows, and search the internet.
+Even then, I am often left feeling like I have not gotten all the news that I need to keep me informed.

-One of the main issues with many of the news media today is that they are biased.
+Another issue with many of the news media today is that what they do report on is biased.
 The main bias seems to be political, where the news is filtered and slanted to favor a more conservative or liberal view.
 In addition, some of the so-called news media outlets spout extremist views and conspiracy theories as if they were actual news.

 Today, the main underlying problems with the news media are money and politics.
 Many news outlets are just in it for profit or are using the news to promote the political agenda of their owners.
 If a news outlet is trying to make money, then it wants to please its sponsors and audience, so it reports the news in a way that they want.
 Some so-called news outlets today want to promote some political agenda, usually that of the owners, but they could also be pandering to the political beliefs of their audience.

 When the news media cannot agree on what is news and what are the facts, then we have a problem.
-Some individuals may get confused and not be able to tell what is and is not real news.
+Some individuals may get confused and not be able to tell what is and what is not real news.
 Then we have many individuals believing different "truths" and not being able to agree on things.
+We also have an issue with some reporters allowing the people that they interview to spout lies and disinformation without adequately challenging them on it.

-I read about one study that tested people on how well they were informed about the news.
+I read about a study that tested people on how well they were informed about the news.
 They found that on average and when adjusting for other factors, individuals who did not watch any cable news shows were better informed than the individuals who watched one certain cable news channel.
+In this case, that cable news channel fed its audience so much disinformation and misinformation that it made their audience less well informed than people who were uniformed.

 Fixing the issues with our news outlets will not be easy.
 However, there are a few things that we can do.
-The first thing is to ensure individuals have the knowledge to better evaluate the news they hear.
+The first thing is to ensure we have the knowledge to better evaluate the news we hear.
 I talked a lot about that in the previous section on Knowledge.
-Then we need to hold news outlets accountable for any misinformation they spread.
+Then we need to hold news outlets accountable for any disinformation that they spread.
 There have been a few recent lawsuits that have tried to do that.
-However, we need to update our laws so that it is easier for us to counter misinformation before it has a chance to do a lot of undue harm.
+However, we need to update our laws so that it is easier for us to counter disinformation before it has a chance to do a lot of undue harm.

-The First Amendment to the United States Constitution guarantees "the right of citizens to assemble peaceably and to petition the government for a redress of grievances".
-These two rights are meant to help give individuals a voice in our government.
+Among other things, the First Amendment to the United States Constitution guarantees "the right of citizens to assemble peaceably and to petition the government for a redress of grievances".
+These two rights are meant to help give us a bigger voice in our government when our representatives are not adequately addressing our issues and concerns.

 One way to petition our governments is to contact an appropriate agency.
-For instance, you might contact the IRS to fix income tax issues.
-You might contact the motor vehicle department to fix issues with your driver's license.
-You might contact the county property tax department to fix issues with your property tax.
-If you know what government department or agency to contact, then you can attempt to get your grievance addressed.
+For instance, we might contact the IRS to fix income tax issues.
+We might contact the motor vehicle department to fix issues with our driver's licenses.
+We might contact the county property tax department to fix issues with our property tax.
+If we know what government department or agency to contact, then we can attempt to get our grievances addressed.

 However, if we do not know the right department or agency to contact, it can be a problem.
-Some of us also get a run around when our issue does not fit neatly into the purview of one department or agency, or no one is willing to take the responsibility to help us.
+Some of us also get a run around when our issues or concerns do not fit neatly into the purview of one department or agency, or no one is willing to take responsibility to help us.
 If we are lucky enough to be able to contact a representative at the appropriate level of government, then that representative may be able to help us.

-What we really need is one government office in each local community that would have the responsibility to put individuals, groups and businesses into contact with the correct government department or agency.
-This office should not only be responsible for putting them into contact with the correct local, state and federal department or agency, but would also help with putting them into contact with their representatives.
+What we really need is one government office in each local community that would have the responsibility to put us as individuals, groups or businesses into contact with the correct government department or agency.
+This office should not only be responsible for putting us into contact with the correct local, state and federal department or agency, but would also help with putting us into contact with our representatives.

-When our issue cannot be handled by a government department or agency, we should be able to petition our representatives.
+When our issues or concerns cannot be handled by a government department or agency, we should be able to petition our representatives.
 For instance, at the local level, we may be able to speak at a local council meeting.
-At higher levels of government, we can always send our representatives a letter or email.
+At all levels of government, we should always be able to send our representatives a letter or email.

 To give all voters better access to their representatives, we need to get rid of the need for fundraising.
-The best way to do that is to have our governments fund the political campaigns.
+The best way to do that is to have our governments fund political campaigns.
 That would change the political calculation from needing big donors to help pay to get their message out to win votes, to needing to listen to the voters to win votes.
-I will talk more about this in a later section on a New Electoral Process.
+I will talk more about this in a later section on a New Electoral Process in the upcoming chapter on our Political Issues.

 When all else fails, we have the right to assemble and to try to take our message to other individuals, who can then help to get our message heard by our representatives.
 Some of the ways we can assemble include holding meetings, sit-ins, strikes, rallies, events or protests.
 Today, we can assemble both in person and online.
 However, we must assemble peaceably and not do any undue harm.